Lebanon: Sports

-Water sports have also shown to be very active in the past years, in Lebanon.
+Football is also among the more popular sports in the country.
+The top football league is the Lebanese Premier League, whose most successful clubs are Al Ansar FC and Nejmeh SC.
+In recent years, Lebanon has hosted the AFC Asian Cup and the Pan Arab Games.
+Lebanon hosted the 2009 Jeux de la Francophonie, and have participated in every Olympic Games since its independence, winning a total of four medals.
+Water sports in Lebanon have been very active in recent years.
 Since 2012 and with the emergence of the Lebanon Water Festival NGO, more emphasis has been placed on those sports, and Lebanon has been pushed forward as a water sport destination internationally.
 They host different contests and water show sports that encourage their fans to participate and win big.